 Cecilia is Manager of Communications with Affinity Credit Union and has over 30 years of marketing, communications and community engagement experience with the credit union system.
 Born and raised in Saskatoon, Cecilia is passionate about initiatives that have a positive impact on our community and that’s what attracted her to serve on the PHS Board.
 When not working, Cecilia loves traveling, reading, quilting and time sitting around the fire with her husband Phil and their three adult children (and her puppy named Dave).

-Kristi joined Prairie Hospice Society as our part-time Executive Director.
-Kristi retired from the Saskatoon health region after a 28 year career as a Registered Nurse.
+Kristi joined Prairie Hospice Society as part-time Executive Director.
+Kristi retired from the Saskatoon Health Region after a 28 year career as a Registered Nurse.
 Kristi worked at the bedside in multiple departments, including the Palliative Care Unit, she also worked in varied roles as an educator and manager.
 She joined Prairie Hospice as a client volunteer in 2017.
 “I believe in quality care at the end of life.
-I loved the people we served and the great team here at Prairie Hospice,”.
+I love the people we served and the great team here at Prairie Hospice”.
 She felt she wanted to offer more and to continue supporting those doing this work and she joined the team.
 Kristi along with her husband love to travel and enjoy new experiences.